Education at Lifelong Learning in Health Care Contexts

 Lifelong Learning in Health Care Contexts (LLiHCC) is engaged in teaching at all educational levels – bachelor, master and doctoral – and in teacher training/faculty development both at Karolinska Institutet and elsewhere.

-We are involved in teaching the Psychometrics and Individual Differences course in the psychology programme at KI.
-We also teach at the Scandinavian College of Naprapathic Manual Medicine.
+We are involved in teaching in KI's Division of Physiotherapy and at the Scandinavian College of Naprapathic Manual Medicine.

 LLHiCC has been actively involved in several courses in the Master's Programme in Medical Education at KI, teaching research methodology and courses on educational development.
 Along with supervising master's students from the programme in medical education, we regularly supervise students from the medical and dental programmes in their degree projects and the psychology programme in their master's theses.

 At the doctoral level we are involved in a variety of courses offered to PhD students at KI, including for example courses on scientific communication in different contexts.
-We are also responsible for the Introduction to Medical Education Research course.
+We are also responsible for the Introduction to Medical Education Research course and courses in teaching and learning..

 Terese Stenfors is also a member of the steering group for the Doctoral programme in Health Care Science.
 We have several PhD students in our team and co-supervise students at other departments and universities.